 Bilateral salpingo-oophorectomy (BSO) once the woman has completed her family is recommended.
 This will greatly reduce but not eliminate the risk of developing ovarian cancer and will also reduce the risk of breast cancer.

 The exact timing of BSO, and desire to undergo such an invasive procedure, varies from one person to the next and requires a detailed discussion with a gynaecological oncologist who has expertise in preventative surgery.
+The PROTECTOR study is looking at the timing and nature of prophylactic surgery.

 The impact of BSO is significant and women are likely to require significant support from their primary care and specialist teams.
 Women who have undergone BSO will immediately enter into surgically induced menopause, which will be both physically and emotionally demanding.